hustf/BitmapMaps.jl/README.md

 # Wishlist

 - Side-by-side overview of all sheets
-- Change the colour for contour lines.
+- Decrease the variation of contour lines with scaling.
 - Add increasing warm tint to snow on higher elevations.

 # Bounding box functions